Getting to Know Your Neighborhood: Fort Point

 306 Northern Ave.

 Harpoon was given the first beer-brewing permit in Massachusetts in 25 years when it launched in 1987.
 Its beers are popular at bars around the country, and the brewery has won many awards for inventive concoctions.
 As brewery tours go, this one’s pretty rad.
-For a $5 donation to charity, visitors see the working facility and sample unfiltered beer from a giant vat.
-At the tour’s end, you can use your souvenir glass to try all the beer you want at the minibar (you must be 21-plus).
-Stop by the brewery’s popular beer hall, where you can order flights, pints, and fresh-baked soft pretzels.
+For a $5 donation, visitors see the working facility and sample unfiltered beer from a giant vat.
+During the tour, you can use your souvenir glass to try all the beer you want at the minibar (you must be 21-plus).
+Stop by the brewery’s popular beer hall, where you can order flights, draft beer, cider, and house wines, along with fresh-baked soft pretzels.
 Harpoon gets crowded on weekends, so be prepared to wait in line on a Saturday or Sunday.

 Empire

 As its name implies, this Asian restaurant and lounge is large (14,000 square feet) and luxurious.
-Run by Big Night Entertainment Group, which also operates local hot spot Red Lantern and the concert venue Big Night Live, it boasts a dazzling interior that combines traces of ancient China with a contemporary twist.
-Empire can accommodate big groups and offers plates ideal for sharing, such as potstickers, scallion pancakes, and lobster rangoon.
-On Mondays at 5 pm, you can order the all-you-can-eat sushi special for $49.
-Wash it all down with a refreshing Mai Tai.
+Run by Big Night Entertainment Group, it boasts a dazzling interior that combines traces of ancient China with a contemporary twist.
+Empire can accommodate big groups and offers plates ideal for sharing, such as pot stickers, scallion pancakes, and lobster rangoon.
+On Mondays at 5 pm, you can order the all-you-can-eat sushi special for $49, and on Tuesdays, the all-you-can-eat endless selections (appetizers, maki, and main dishes) for $59.
+Wash it all down with a refreshing mai tai.

 The Lawn On D